 The 21st Destroyer Flotilla was based at Sheerness.
-Initially this mainly consisted of V and W Class Destroyers.
-V and W type destroyers were built during World War One.
+Initially, this mainly consisted of V and W Class Destroyers.
+V and W class destroyers were built during World War One.
 They had a top speed of 34 knots (39 m.p.h.
 63 km/h) and carried torpedoes.

 These were supplemented, from 1940 onwards by the versatile “Hunt” class destroyers.
 Surprisingly the Hunts were slower than the V and W class Destroyers with a top speed of 27 knots (31 mph.
 50.9 km/h) and had no torpedo tubes.

 By contrast, the German Narvik Class destroyers operating in the North Sea were faster with a top speed of 37 knots (43 mph, 69.5 km/h) were better armed and had torpedo tubes.
 The German Destroyers would seldom confront the Destroyers of the Royal Navy.
 Their tactic was to fire their torpedoes at the British Destroyers and turn and run.

 New purpose built Minesweeper were quickly constructed to reinforce the Trawler and Drifter minesweepers.
 The very first of these, MMS 1 (Motor Mine Sweeper One) was to go to HMS Wildfire III at Queenborough.